Along with hand expressing, you can start to use a double breast pump from the day your baby is born. This helps to stimulate your milk production.

 High suction pressure can cause nipple damage.
 It does not help you to get any more milk.
 If the pressure feels uncomfortable, turn it down and gradually increase as you get used to the sensation.

-- Check that the suction pressure is on the minimum setting.
+- Check that the suction pressure is on the minimum or a comfortable setting.

 - Support your breast with your hand and place your nipple in the centre of the funnel.

 - Hold the funnel so that the pump can maintain a vacuum.
-Do not press the funnel too firmly into the breast tissue - this can stop the milk flow.
+Do not press the funnel too firmly into your breast tissue - this can stop the milk flow.

-- Apply gentle pressure on the breasts or gently compress the breasts with your hand.
-See the following picture.
+- Apply gentle pressure on your breasts or gently compress your breasts with your hand.

 - When the suction stops, remove the funnel.